xabepa/telegram-mhw-crownbot/readme.md

 # MHW Telegram Crown Collector Bot
 A Telegram Bot, written in Java-/GoogleappsScript and hosted as Google Web App.
-Built to request, recieve and update a spreadsheets data by sending commands and chats using the Telegram Messenger.
+Built to request, receive and update a spreadsheets data by sending commands and chats using the Telegram Messenger.

 Handles information about multiple users collection of miniature and large crowns in Monster Hunter World: Iceborne.
 Allows comfortable tracking and updating of MHWs Crown Collector Achievements progress.

-Provides simplicity-focused chat responses for monsters and quests in Telegram and a (decently) visually appealing spreadsheet including overview of high change crown quests (the music-themed ones).
+Provides simplicity-focused chat responses for monsters and quests in Telegram and a (decently) visually appealing spreadsheet including overview of high chance crown quests (the music-themed ones).

 #### "If in doubt - take a bite!"